Curried Sweet Potato Frittata

 - 6 large eggs

-- Chopped toasted almonds and goat cheese, for garnish
+- Chopped almonds and goat cheese, to serve

-- Heat the remaining teaspoon of olive oil over medium-high heat, using the same pan you used for the spinach or kale.
+- While the sweet potatoes are cooking, make the rest of the frittata.
+Heat the remaining teaspoon of olive oil over medium-high heat in an oven-safe pan.
 Add the onion and cook for 5 minutes, stirring occasionally, until it has begun to brown.
 Add the garlic and ginger and cook for 30 more seconds.
-Remove the onions from the pan.
+Add the spinach to the pan and let it wilt then transfer the veggies to a bowl.½ medium onion, 1 tablespoon minced ginger, 2 cloves garlic, 2 cups spinach